MarcBoule/ImpromptuModular/README.md

-## 4View and Hotkey <a id="utilities"></a>
+## FourView and Hotkey <a id="utilities"></a>

 ![IM](res/img/Utilities.jpg)

-### 4View <a id="4view"></a>
+### FourView <a id="four-view"></a>
-A chord viewer module that shows the note names of up to 4 CVs.
+A chord viewer module that shows the note names of up to 4 CVs, or the name of the chord represented by these CVs.
 Sharp or flat notation is selectable in the right-click menu.
 Bottom jacks are through outputs.
-4View can also function as an expander for ChordKey or CVPad by placing it to the right of either of those two modules; in this case: a) no cables need to be connected in order to view the note names of the chord notes or pad voltages and b) the through outputs are not used.
+FourView can also function as an expander for ChordKey or CVPad by placing it to the right of either of those two modules; in this case: a) no cables need to be connected in order to view the note names of the chord notes or pad voltages and b) the through outputs are not used.

 ### Hotkey <a id="hotkey"></a>
 Sends a trigger when a given keyboard key is pressed.
 The mouse cursor must be over the module.
 This module was made to synchronize audio recording using VCV Recorder with video recording (using OBS Studio for example).
 Set a hotkey in OBS to automatically have it start/stop recording upon a given keypress (works even when OBS is not in focus), then maximize Rack and set the same key in Hotkey; both recorders can then be started and stopped simultaneously on the same key-press.
 Send the trig output of Hotkey into the trig input of VCV Recorder.